azzieg/mindstorms-inventor/README.md

 to support its robotic platform and software.
 The reasonably documented and officially offered API is pretty primitive, but internally, while somewhat messy, it is pretty rich.

+### Concurrency model

+Micropython is single-threaded, but has a concept of coroutines which enable cooperative multi-tasking.
+Unfortunately, the standard uasyncio library is not included in the firmware, but one can create and use coroutines using the `async`/`await` syntax.

+Mindstorms hub provides its own event loop that is started when the hub is started.
+This allows scheduling coroutines that can yield when they await a certain condition and have other code executed in the meantime.

 ### Interaction between the app and the hub

 When the Mindstorms Inventor app is used, it allows the user to create and upload programs, which